 Belfast’s Linen Quarter pays homage to the city’s tradition as a leading producer of woven linen during the 19th century.
 After recent regeneration, the quarter has emerged as one of Belfast’s coolest areas, with the old linen mills now housing chic bars and award-winning restaurants.
 Experience a gorgeous example of old-world opulence at the Crown Liquor Saloon; one of the city’s most impressive rooftop bars at The Perch; and the city’s Neo-Baroque copper-domed masterpiece, Belfast City Hall.
 Music lovers will love the opulent Grand Opera House, no-frills indie haven The Limelight and the 160-year-old Ulster Hall.

-Belfast is enjoying a food renaissance so a visit to the Market Quarter, a bustling district filled with expert butchers, fishmongers and local producers, is a must.
+Belfast is home to some wonderfully creative chefs using delicious local goods, so a visit to the Market Quarter, a bustling district filled with expert butchers, fishmongers and local producers, is a must.
 Step inside St George's Market (open Friday-Sunday), one of Belfast's oldest attractions, and sample an array of gastronomic delights amidst a cacophony of aromas.
 Or opt for a fine dining experience at Ox, a Michelin-star restaurant overlooking the River Lagan.
 And if you’ve got time, check out a show at the stylish Waterfront Hall, one of Belfast’s best live entertainment hubs.